hphelion/documentation/compute.networks.outline.md

 ####3.1 Viewing the network topology####

-*Should have something for the Network Topology page (https://horizon.hpcloud.com/project/network_topology/)*
+*We should have something for the Network Topology page that describes that page, what it represents and what you  can do there.
+Created a (https://horizon.hpcloud.com/project/network_topology/)*

 ####3.2 Viewing network details ####